HL7/bulk-data/input/pagecontent/publish.md

 The Data Provider MAY update the manifest at any time and SHALL use the `transactionTime` element to indicate when the files were generated.
 The response SHOULD NOT include any FHIR resources modified after this instant, and SHALL include any matching resources modified up to and including this instant.
 File URLs SHALL not be reused between updates unless their contents have remained the same, and files SHOULD remain available for a grace period following an update to avoid interrupting downloads that are in progress.

-The Data Provider SHOULD populate the `updateCadence` period to indicate the frequency with which the Data Provider expects to update the manifest.
+The Data Provider SHOULD populate the `updateCadence` element to indicate the frequency with which the Data Provider expects to update the manifest.

 Data Providers SHOULD set a reasonable `Cache-Control` header on the manifest (e.g., public, max-age=10) and SHOULD serve immutable files with long-lived caching headers (e.g., public, max-age=31536000, immutable).